RajanPandey1311/Parallax/README.md

 # Parallax
-Made a Parallax using HTML , CSS
+Made a web page which gives a Parallax Effect using HTML , CSS